eight04/linkify-plus-plus/README.md

 Changelog
 ---------
+* Version 8.2.1 (May 23, 2018):
+  - Fix: LAG.
+Threads are not correctly marked as started and the processor spawns a bunch of them.
 * Version 8.2.0 (May 13, 2018):
   - Refactor, use a buffer to queue the elements..
 * Version 8.1.0 (Aug 23, 2017):